retraceur/coeur/README.md

 Retraceur Core ("**coeur**" in french, if you're wondering about the meaning of this repository name) only keeps what a **Personal Online Publication Hub** needs:

 - The Link/Bookmark manager was removed.
 - The Multisite feature was removed.
+It will be soon packaged as a [feature as a plugin](https://github.com/retraceur/reseau).
 - The WP Comments & Trackbacks feature were removed.
+They will be soon packaged as a [feature as a plugin](https://github.com/retraceur/reactions).
 - The legacy WP Editor code (_the one used by the Classic editor_) was removed.
 - Using the **Block Editor** & a **Block Theme** is required:
   - The WP Customizer was removed.